 skip to main content

 Spectrum typically delivers cable internet in areas where it doesn’t overlap other cable providers.
-It’s faster than DSL internet, but it’s not the best choice if the competition offers fiber internet.
+It’s faster than DSL internet with download speeds of up to 2Gbps, depending on where you live.

 Spectrum also has fiber-to-the-home internet.
-It’s installed in “green” locations within its coverage areas: New neighborhoods and business zones not claimed by competing fiber internet providers, like AT&T and Verizon.
-Spectrum does not install fiber internet service in its existing cable internet neighborhoods.
+It’s usually installed in “green” locations within its coverage areas: New neighborhoods and business zones.
+Spectrum does upgrade its cable neighborhoods to fiber, but the swap depends on the area and funding.

-Overall, Spectrum is a solid choice if you can overlook some of its questionable fees and lackluster customer support.
-But, before we begin, I’m a Spectrum customer—a longtime inherited Time Warner Cable customer, in fact.
-I will compare Spectrum against its competitors and tell you my personal experience as a customer.
+Overall, Spectrum is a solid choice in my book.
+But, before we dig into this review, I’m a former Spectrum customer—a longtime inherited Time Warner Cable customer, in fact.
+I will compare Spectrum against its competitors and provide a month-long benchmark to show just how well the service performed.

 Pros